feature-engine/feature_engine/docs/user_guide/imputation/MeanMedianImputer.rst

+.. _mean_median_imputer:

 MeanMedianImputer
 =================

 The MeanMedianImputer() replaces missing data with the mean or median of the variable.
 It works only with numerical variables.
-You can pass a list of variables to impute, or the imputer will automatically select all numerical variables in the train set.
+You can pass a list of variables to impute, or the imputer will automatically select and impute all numerical variables in the train set.

+In the `fit()` method, the transformer learns and stores the mean or median values per variable.
+Then it uses these values in the `transform()` method to transform the data.

+Below a code example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`.

 .. code:: python